codeOfRobin/try-swift-talk/try!Swift.md

 # Show of hands ✋

 1. How many people here’ve heard of Functional Reactive Programming?
-2. How many people here’ve heard of Reactive Swift/RxSwift?
+2. How many people here’ve heard of ReactiveSwift/RxSwift?
-3. How many people here’ve used Reactive Swift/RxSwift?
+3. How many people here’ve used ReactiveSwift/RxSwift?

 ^ Don’t forget to announce the percentages for video reasons